ryanstreur/bloggo/content/posts/2018/2018-10-10-what-im-reading.md

 ---
-title: "What Im Reading This Week"
+title: "What I'm Reading This Week"
 date: 2018-10-10T08:34:12-07:00
 draft: false
 ---